monicanagent/sdb/TECHNICAL.md

 #### Entity Type (1 byte)

-The part of the entity header indicates what type of entity is being described.
-This correlates with the `transport` property in JavaScript object.
+This part of the entity header indicates what type of entity is being described.
+This correlates with the `entity` property in JavaScript object.

 0 - Services API endpoint (accounts, blockchain, etc.)<br/>
 1 - Peer-to-peer Rendezvous endpoint<br/>